KWDB/docs/en/sql-reference/ddl/relational-db/relational-database.md

 ### Privileges

-The user must have the `DROP` privilege on the specified database and tables in the database.
+: the user must be a member of the `admin` role or have DROP privileges on the target database and objects.
+By default, the `root` user belongs to the `admin` role.

 ### Syntax